-(6) This man was the primary lobbying force behind the doubling of terms from 14 to 28 years in the Copyright Act of 1831.
+(11) This man's efforts were the primary lobbying force behind the extension of protection to musical scores and the doubling of terms from 14 to 28 years in the Copyright Act of 1831.
 This man, who was subsidized by Alexander Hamilton to edit the pro-Federalist newspaper American Minerva, sought to replace British books in primary schools by authoring what became the "Blue-Backed Speller."
 For the point, identify this grammarian whose namesake English dictionary merged with that of the G & C Merriam Company.